hapax/hapax.github.io/assets/simple-physics.md

 $$

 This is called *Stokes' law* in honour of its discoverer.
-But we got pretty darn close with only a few lines of algebra!
+But we got pretty darn close with a few lines of algebra!

 We finish this example by calculating the *terminal velocity* of water droplets in a cloud.